주메뉴 바로가기 본문으로 바로가기

 B2B Sales Proposal Presentation Framework: The 4-Step Structure That Moves Decision-Makers

-There is a universal strategic backbone that works across industries.
+Across industries, effective B2B proposals tend to follow a common strategic backbone.
 Each step is designed to answer the exact question a decision-maker's brain is asking.

 Step 1: Crisis Definition — Market Diagnosis